Physical measures for mostly sectional expanding flows: Introduction and statement of results

+Example~\ref{ex:nuenophysical}, namely inequalities~\eqref{eq:secontr}, show that (wPSL)$\implies$(wASE) is subtle when we are dealing with trajectories which might not be Oseledets regular.
+On forward Oseledets regular points, conditions (A)-(B); (a)-(b) and (i)-(ii) are equivalent.
+From~\cite{JiangQiPing03} our main results ensure that the ergodic basins of the physical measures are positive volume subsets of forward Oseledets regular points.
+It is thus natural to conjecture that this might be a priori true in more generality.

+\begin{conjecture} The implications (wNUSE)$\implies$(wNU2SE); (wPSL)$\implies$(wASE) and (wNU2SE)$\implies$~\eqref{eq:NUEsal} hold on a full volume subset of points of the trapping region of a generic smooth partially hyperbolic attractor. \end{conjecture}

+Analogously to Theorem~\ref{thm:NUE-ASEA} if, in the setting of Theorem~\ref{mthm:fABV}, we have (wMASE) \emph{on total probability}, that is, the relation~\eqref{eq:wMASE1} for all $x$ on a total probability subset $\Omega\subset \Lambda$, then $\Lambda$ becomes a sectional-hyperbolic attracting set and the conclusion of Theorem~\ref{mthm:fABV} still holds true by the result from~\cite{araujo_2021} or Corollary~\ref{mcor:wABVndcu} without any dimensional restriction.

-The analogous condition for (local) diffeomorphisms was shown by Alves, Dias, Luzzatto and Pinheiro~\cite{Pinheiro05,ADLP} to be enough to obtain the same conclusions of the main results from~\cite{ABV00}. \begin{conjecture} In the same setting of Theorems~\ref{mthm:fabvnosing} or~\ref{mthm:fabv}, the weak non-uniform sectional expanding condition~\eqref{eq:wNUE} is enough to obtain the same results on existence and finiteness of physical/SRB measures. \end{conjecture}
+The analogous condition for (local) diffeomorphisms was shown by Alves, Dias, Luzzatto and Pinheiro~\cite{ADLP,Pinheiro05} to be enough to obtain the same conclusions of the main results from~\cite{ABV00}.
+Recently, a different approach to the proof of this result was presented by Burguet-Yang~\cite{BurguetYang25} and Theorem~\ref{mthm:fABV} can be seen as an extension of this result to the continuous time setting.
+Since (SR) was not assumed, it is natural to present the following.